 The Giving Tree by Shel Silverstein

 Horton Hears Who! by Dr. Seuss

 Awesome Book Of Love! by Dallas Clayton

-With products that help children understand and experience different emotions, we can start to have conversations about self-love and respect.
+With books and products that help children understand and experience different emotions, we can start to have conversations about self-love and respect.

 If a child grows up knowing how to care for him/herself then they will not forget how to have fun and live in a state of innocence for a longer period of time.
 Perhaps even learn to not let go of play and keep their inner child alive so they won’t have to look for it later on in life.